 This protocol is be completed by tennis centers and pickleball courts.
 The requirements below apply to all tennis centers and pickleball courts.
-In addition to the conditions imposed by the Governor, the tennis centers must also be in compliance with the conditions laid out in this Protocols.
+In addition to the conditions imposed by the State Health Officer for outdoor recreation operators and Adult and Youth Recreational Sports, which may be found at https://covid19.ca.gov/industry-guidance/, tennis centers must also be in compliance with the conditions laid out in this Protocol.
 This protocol must be implemented and posted prior to operating.